 So, these are a few of the “Why’s and what’s” of AHC and its features.
 There are many such small stories behind each component available in AHC and I am sure we would love to talk about them.
 But let’s save them for later discussions.
 Now as we are launching the product, we wish to experience these stories.
 Please sign up for the app and give it a try.
 I am very sure; you will have something to say to us after your experience with the product.

-Wish to explore the Autonomous HVAC CFD application and optimize the design for thermal comfort ?
-Sign-up and get early access.
-Simulation credits worth $500 will be allocated for FREE.
-Explore the product and estimate thermal comfort for a space of 5000 square foot area for FREE.
+Wish to explore Autonomous HVAC CFD to optimize your HVAC design for IAQ and thermal?
+Sign-up now and get free credits worth $500 for 90 days.
+You can explore the product and evaluate HVAC designs for Indoor Air Quality and estimate thermal comfort upto space area of 5000 square feet.

 Vijay is a technology explorer, a visionary and a product maker.
 As CTO of the company, he plays a critical role in deciding the technology vision of the company.
 He also leads the center of excellence (CoE) department at CCTech which is responsible for exploring new technologies & building a strategy to bring it to common designers.
 Vijay has over 15 years of experience in providing the CFD solutions for many complex problems.
 He has conceptualized many software solutions including the Pedestrian Comfort Analysis & Control Valve Performer app developed on simulationHub platform.
 Vijay is known for his transformative way of teaching and trained more than 500 candidates on complex topics like computational fluid dynamics and design optimization.
 He has delivered talks at various events and engineering colleges about CFD and its use in design optimization of a product.
 Vijay holds a master degree in aerospace engineering from Indian Institute of Technology (IIT Bombay).